yudugit/rest-api-documentation/README.md

 ### Relations

 *Relations* or *Link Relations* provide a way to navigate this service.
-Each XML representation of a resource will contain a number if *links* which reference other URIs.
+Each XML representation of a resource will contain a number of *links* which reference other URIs.
 These URIs indicate the logical next steps when using this system.

-Resource representations returned by this service may contains a `links` element which contains a list of `link` elements detailing a link to another resource or list of resources.
+Resource representations returned by this service may contain a `links` element which contains a list of `link` elements detailing a link to another resource or list of resources.
 They are represented in XML as follows:

 ``` xml
   <link rel="http://schema.yudu.com/editions" name="editions"